dotnet/csharpstandard/standard/expressions.md

 If an operand `e` is classified as a tuple, the elements `e1...en` shall be the results of evaluating the element expressions of the tuple expression.
 Otherwise if `e` is a value of a tuple type, the elements shall be `t.Item1...t.Itemn` where `t` is the result of evaluating `e`.

 The operands `x` and `y` of a tuple equality operator shall have the same arity, or a compile time error occurs.
-For each pair of elements `xi` and `yi`, the same equality operator must apply, and must yield a result of type `bool`, `dynamic`, a type that has an implicit conversion to `bool`, or a type that defines the `true` and `false` operators.
+For each pair of elements `xi` and `yi`, the same equality operator shall apply, and shall yield a result of type `bool`, `dynamic`, a type that has an implicit conversion to `bool`, or a type that defines the `true` and `false` operators.

 The tuple equality operator `x == y` is evaluated as follows: